Estate Planning Canada17 Retirement Life Challenges To Consider

 It’s more about creating that plan B for retirement like you would for budgeting or needing extra cash.

-They will be moving to a home that is one level so there is no going up and down stairs.
+They will be moving to a home that is one level, so there is no going up and down stairs.

-Who really wants to move in their 70s?
-Not me which is why it should be a consideration before you begin retired life.
+Not me, which is why it should be considered before you begin your retired life.

-- Can you keep up with cleaning the house?
+• Can you keep up with cleaning the house?

-- How much yard maintenance can you do?
+• How much yard maintenance can you do?

-- Can you afford people to help take care of your home?
+• Can you afford people to help take care of your home?

 What Should You Not Do During Retirement Life?

-Although retirement life should be fun and filled with adventures it’s easy to go broke fast.
+Although retirement life should be fun and filled with adventures, it’s easy to go broke fast.

 17 Retirement Life Challenges To Consider